scryvener/Cartographer/README.md

 ## TODO <br>

-Need to clean the script file
+Need to clean the script file, still Stream of Conciousness